 Tripping Curve of an MCB:-

 The Tripping Curve of an MCB metal box allows for the real-world and sometimes entirely necessary, surges in power.
 In commercial environments, for example, large machines usually require an initial surge of power in excess of their normal running current to overcome the inertia of large motors.
-This brief surge lasting just a few moments is allowed by the MCB as it is safe to do so for this very short amount of time.
+This brief surge lasting just a few moments is allowed by the MCB switch as it is safe to do so for this very short amount of time.

-Type B-This kind of MCB is used in domestic or very light commercial establishments where the surge of power is limited.
+Type B-This kind of MCB board is used in domestic or very light commercial establishments where the surge of power is limited.
 The MCBs trip between 3 and 5 times full load current, so a 6amp MCB with a B curve will trip between 18a and 30a, depending on how long the over-current lasts, but roughly between 10 and 8 seconds.

 Type C-These are normally used for high inductive loads where switching surges are high such as small motors and fluorescent lighting.
-They are able to trip five to ten times its rated current.
+They are able to trip five to ten times their rated current.

 Type D-These trip instantly from ten to twenty-five times and are used in heavy industrial facilities such as factories using large winding motors, X-ray machines, or compressors.

 All the aforementioned MCBs provide surge protection within one-tenth of a second… The minimum and maximum trip currents of these MCBs are given below.
 Here is the rated current on the MCB.